-ENG 250 Introduction to Language (3)

-This course is for learning about language as it is conceived and described in contemporary linguistics.
+ENG 231 GW: World Literature II (3) Poetry, drama, and fiction from the 17th century to the present.
+Prerequisite: completion of ENG 112.
+ENG 250 Introduction to Language (3) This course is for learning about language as it is conceived and described in contemporary linguistics.
 New research and thinking in this field enter into the various discussions of language and learning in the national media and elsewhere in our culture, and are especially interesting and important to those who plan to teach in any discipline where language - its acquisition, its structure, its psychology, its philosophy, its social context - is a core concern.
 This is a required course for those seeking 6-12 licensure in English.
 Students seeking this licensure will learn basic linguistic concepts and their applications to teaching.
 This course does not fulfill the Bonaventure Program requirement in literature.

+ENG 260 WD: Fiction

-ENG 261 W: Poetry (3)
+ENG 261 W: Poetry

-ENG 262 Drama (3)
+ENG 262 Drama